- Soil Association

 Restriction: our use of information about you may be restricted in some cases.
 For example, if you tell us that the information is inaccurate we can only use it for limited purposes while we check its accuracy.

-- The Charity: Soil Association Limited, Spear House, 51 Victoria Street, Bristol BS1 6AD;
+- for certification (Soil Association Certification Limited) please write to Emma Yeats at Soil Association Certification, Spear House, 51 Victoria Street, Bristol BS1 6AD.

-- Certification: Soil Association Certification Limited, Spear House, 51 Victoria Street, Bristol BS1 6AD;
+- for Certification (Soil Association Certification Limited) please write to Emma Yeats, Soil Association Certification Limited, Spear House, 51 Victoria Street, Bristol BS1 6AD, tel.
+0300 330 0100.

 If you consider that we have not acted properly when using your personal information, you can contact the Information Commissioner's Office: ico.org.uk.